majva/docker-swarm-initiator/README.md

 ![Contributions welcome](https://img.shields.io/badge/contributions-welcome-cyan.svg)

 # ABOUT.
-Easy DevOps and Orchestration guild lines and documents to setup your own services.
+Easy DevOps and Orchestration guide lines and documents to setup your own services.